France at the 1896 Summer Olympics

 France competed at the 1896 Summer Olympics in Athens, Greece, from 6 to 15 April 1896.
 French athletes had appeared in every Summer Olympic Games of the modern era, alongside Australia, Great Britain, and Greece.
 France won the fourth-most gold medals with 5 and the fourth-most total medals with 11.
 Cycling was the sport in which the French competitors had the most success, as they completely dominated the field.
 The French team had 27 entries in 18 events, winning 11 medals.

 Medalists

+The following competitors won medals at the games.
+In the discipline sections below, the medalists' names are bolded.

 Multiple medalists

 The following competitors won multiple medals at the 1896 Olympic Games.